Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2021-22 financial year.

 |Objective||3.
 Develop and promote best practice claims management|

-Focus on the prevention of unethical practices, including car crash scamming and fraud
+Focus on the prevention of unethical practices, through monitoring and investigating claim farming (car crash scamming) and fraud

-Encourage best practice claims management through the implementation of claims management standards
+Encourage best practice claims management through the implementation of clear standards and guidelines for insurers

 Percentage of Nominal Defendant managed claims finalised compared to the number outstanding at the start of the financial year